 A further basis upon which a media service provider may be under the jurisdiction of Ireland applies to providers which use a satellite up-link or satellite capacity.
 Such a media service provider will be under the jurisdiction of Ireland if:

-The provider uses a satellite up-link situated in Ireland, or means a person who provides an audiovisual media service.
+- The provider uses a satellite up-link situated in Ireland, or - The provider uses satellite capacity appertaining to Ireland.

+means a person who provides an audiovisual media service.